A Comprehensive History of Chatbots

 The growth of the four largest messaging apps exceeds that of the four largest social networks.

 You might think the ‘new friends of humans’ chatbots are based on a new technology that was developed in the recent decades.
 Well, you’re wrong!

 The idea of creating a machine that possessed thought processes similar to humans had been around for centuries.
 Scientists, philosophers, and even sculptors were fascinated by the idea of a humanistic automaton.

 Author Samuel Butler first wrote the idea of a mechanical consciousness in his 1872 science fiction novel, Erewhon.
-Despite the vast interest and fascination on the subject, it was not until 1966 when any form of artificial intelligence really took form.
+Despite the vast interest , it wasn’t until 1966 when any form of artificial intelligence really took form.

 The Turing Test

 The formal history of chatbots starts around 1950, with computer scientists Alan Turing and Joseph Weizenbaum who contemplated the concept of computers communicating like humans do with certain experiments, which speculated the possibility of creating machines that think.